ftrackhq/integrations/libs/framework-core/doc/tutorial/finalise.rst

 ..  important::

-    A better approach is to add the dependency to the ``ftrack-connect-pipeline`` module where the other pipeline dependencies are defined and built.
+    A better approach is to add the dependency to the ``framework-core`` module where the other pipeline dependencies are defined and built.